 I'm a National Science Foundation postdoctoral fellow in mathematics at UCLA, sponsored by Terence Tao.
 I received a B.S. in mathematics in 2011 from Caltech and a Ph.D. in mathematics in 2016 from the University of Wisconsin - Madison under the supervision of Andreas Seeger.
 The title of my thesis was "Multiplier Theorems, Square Function Estimates, and Bochner Riesz Means Associated With Rough Domains."
 I spent the 2016-2017 academic year as a Visiting Assistant Professor at the University of British Columbia.
-Together with Polona Durcik, I am organizing the Caltech-UCLA joint analysis seminar.
+Here's my CV.
+Together with Polona Durcik, I organized the Caltech-UCLA joint analysis seminar.

 - Classical harmonic analysis.
 This is a rather broad interest of mine, but I'm particularly interested in questions related to the local smoothing, Bochner-Riesz, and Fourier restriction problems, characterization theorems for radial and quasiradial multipliers, endpoint estimates for Calderon-Zygmund operators, discrete harmonic analysis, and sparse domination.